Products from Amazon.co.uk

 Its a drop of rain ricocheting from a tarmac canvas and exploding into oblivion as it gathers momentum and careers down the gutter in a shimmering sea of crystal clear raindrops.

-Visual art is defined as the arrangement of colors, forms, or other elements "in a manner that affects the sense of beauty, specifically the production of the beautiful in a graphic or plastic medium".
-The nature of art has been described by Richard Wollheim as "one of the most elusive of the traditional problems of human culture".
+Visual art is defined as the arrangement of colours, forms, or other elements " in a manner that affects the sense of beauty, specifically the production of the beautiful in a graphic or plastic medium".
+The nature of art has been described by Richard Wollheim as " one of the most elusive of the traditional problems of human culture.
 It has been defined as a vehicle for the expression or communication of emotions and ideas, a means for exploring and appreciating formal elements for their own sake, and as mimesis or representation.
-Leo Tolstoy identified art as a use of indirect means to communicate from one person to another.
+Leo Tolstoy identified art as a use of indirect means to communicate with one person to another.
 Benedetto Croce and R.G.
-Collingwood advanced the idealist view that art expresses emotions, and that the work of art therefore essentially exists in the mind of the creator.
-Art as form has its roots in the philosophy of Immanuel Kant, and was developed in the early twentieth century by Roger Fry and Clive Bell.
+Collingwood advanced the idealist view that art expresses emotions and that the work of art therefore essentially exists in the mind of the creator.
+Art as a form has its roots in the philosophy of Immanuel Kant and was developed in the early twentieth century by Roger Fry and Clive Bell.
 Art as mimesis or representation has deep roots in the philosophy of Aristotle.

 The evaluation of art has become especially problematic since the 20th century.
 Wollheim distinguishes three approaches: the Realist, whereby aesthetic quality is an absolute value independent of any human view, the Objectivist, whereby it is also an absolute value, but is dependent on general human experience, and the Relativist position, whereby it is not an absolute value, but depends on, and varies with, the human experience of different humans